 Reviewing requires the investment of time and a certain skillset.
 Before you decide if you want to become a reviewer, we recommend that you read more about the peer review process and conducting a review.
-You can also check out some of the training courses and webinars in the tools and resources section or at the free Elsevier Publishing Campus.
+You can also check out some of the free e-learning modules, tools and resources on Elsevier Researcher Academy.

 Do you want to be a Reviewer?

 Typically reviewers are invited to conduct a review by a journal or books editor.
 Editors usually select researchers that are experts in the same subject area as the paper.
 However, if you think you would be a good reviewer for a specific journal you can always contact one of the journal's editors.

 - Identify which journal you would like to review for using the journal finder tool on Elsevier.com

 - Visit the journal homepage and ‘view full editorial board’

 - Contact the relevant editor(s) through the site and offer your reviewing services

 Reviewers evaluate article submissions to journals, based on the requirements of that journal, predefined criteria, and quality, completeness and accuracy of the research presented.
 They provide feedback on the article and the research, suggest improvements and make a recommendation to the editor about whether to accept, reject or request changes to the article.

 Reviewing is a time-intensive process – writing a review report can be almost as much work as writing a manuscript! – but it is very worthwhile for the reviewer as well as for the community.
 Reviewers: